ERDDAP

 and the cost, and may provide some additional fault tolerance.

-The solution I propose below works well for all grid topographies.
+The solution I propose below works well for all grid, cluster, and federation topographies.

 The basic idea of designing a scalable system is to identify the potential bottlenecks